 2022 NFL MVP Odds: Jalen Hurts now MVP favorite after Giants blowout

-Jalen Hurts now odds-on MVP favorite after Giants blowout originally appeared on NBC Sports Philadelphia
+Jalen Hurts now odds-on MVP favorite after Giants blowout originally appeared on NBC Sports Boston

 The chants rained down on Jalen Hurts as he left the field at MetLife Stadium Sunday afternoon from Eagles fans who made the trip up the New Jersey Turnpike.